Venice Film Festival day eight reviews: Spring Breakers and The Company You Keep

 Widower and local lawyer Jim Grant (Robert Redford) is somehow connected to Sharon’s crimes and runs away to prove his innocence, worried for the life of his daughter.

-Ben digs faster and more efficiently than the FBI, causing frustration to special agent Cornelius (Terrence Howard).
+Ben digs faster and more efficiently than the FBI, frustrating special agent Cornelius (Terrence Howard).

 Filippo L’Astorina, the Editor